Algarve: Economy

 Algarve Shopping, a shopping center located in Guia, Albufeira.

 Tourism-related activities are extensive and make up the bulk of the Algarve's economy during summer.
 The Algarve's economy has always been closely linked to the sea.
 Fishing and fish processing have been an important activity since ancient times.
 This is attested by archeological evidence of garum production in Algarve during the Roman era.
 The oldest fish canning factory of Portugal was that of Conservas Ramirez established by Sebastian Ramirez in Vila Real de Santo António, Eastern Algarve in 1853, but the long-established fish canning industry entered in decline in the region due to a scarcity of tuna and sardines in Algarve's waters because they were the main raw materials used by the industry.
 Similarly to what happened to the declining Algarvean cork industry in the 1930s, many companies folded and others moved to Northern Portugal in the process.
 However, successful fish canning industry persists with a number of factories like those of Conserveira do Sul and others.
 Coincidentally, with this decline in fish canning in the region, since the 1960s the Algarve has embraced tourism which has become its most important economic activity.
 Faro International Airport located 4 km from downtown Faro, the administrative center of the region of the Algarve in Portugal, was constructed during the 1960s and inaugurated in 1965.
-In 2019, the airport reached a record-breaking 9 million passengers handled a year.
+In 2025, the airport reached a record-breaking of more than 10 million passengers handled a year.

 With the increase in life quality and purchasing power of the Algarve's population, many shopping malls have been constructed since the 1990s and 2000s.
 An Ikea, the first in the Algarve, opened in Loulé, at the time one of the only five in Portugal.
 In 2017, the Algarve was the Portuguese region that experienced the biggest economic growth, an increase of 4.6% of its GDP.

 With potential for solar power generation, the Algarve is becoming an international hotspot for large solar farming projects.
 The largest such project in Portugal and one of the largest unsubsidised solar power plants in Europe at the time, was inaugurated in Alcoutim in 2021.

 Due to its all-year mild weather, beaches, cities, sites, landscapes and accommodation, as well as its public safety record and cost-effective prices, the region became in the 21st century one of the most attractive areas for filming, chosen by both low budget Indie film productions and large players in the film industry from Portugal and abroad.